PotatoSol/Pierres-Treats/README.md

 ## Description

-_Allows a fictional factory to organize engineers and their machines.
-Engineers can work on many machines, and machines can have many engineers work on them_
+_Allows the storage and organization and viewing of treats and their flavors_

 ## Setup/Installation Requirements